DPCscience/SFSI/inst/md/family_index.md

 **4. Predicting values for a testing set using a training set**

 Breeding values can be predicted for individuals in a testing set using information from a training data.
-An optimal value of the parameter `lambda` can be obtained by cross-validating in training dat and then use it to predict testing individuals.
+An optimal value of the parameter `lambda` can be obtained by cross-validating in training data and then use it to predict testing individuals.
 ```r
 set.seed(123)